 EMT responders and ambulance drivers play a huge role in our society and deserve much respect for the lives they save.
 However, when there is an emergency and a person’s well-being is at stake, proper safety procedures must be followed to ensure the patient’s safety.

-The Washington, D.C. personal injury attorneys at Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP help victims who have sustained injuries or lost loved ones in transportation accidents.
-Call us today to speak to one of our attorneys.
+The Washington, D.C. personal injury attorneys at Koonz McKenney Johnson & DePaolis LLP help victims who have sustained injuries or lost loved ones in transportation accidents.
+Contact us today to speak to one of our attorneys.